MATCH-ADTC (Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Problems)

 MATCH was developed by Bruce Chorpita, Ph.D. and John Weisz, Ph.D., ABPP.
 The model synthesizes decades of empirically based research on evidence-based treatments and strategies.

-CHDI, the Department of Children and Families (DCF) and Harvard University (HU) established a partnership in July 2013 to carry out a five-year, $5 million project to implement, replicate and evaluate MATCH-ADTC.
-This 5-year project is providing MATCH to children served through selected outpatient clinics.
-The MATCH initiative includes a randomized clinical trial conducted by Harvard University and a statewide dissemination led by CHDI using the Learning Collaborative methodology.
+CHDI, the Department of Children and Families (DCF) and Harvard University (HU) established a partnership in July 2013 to implement, replicate and evaluate MATCH-ADTC.
+The MATCH initiative included a randomized clinical trial conducted by Harvard University and supports continued statewide dissemination led by CHDI using the Learning Collaborative methodology.

-To learn more about MATCH, contact Tiffany Franceschetti or Jason Lang.
+To learn more about MATCH, contact Tiffany Franceschetti.